I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Getting your roses ready for winter is like putting them to bed.

-Above, my roses are hit by an early frost,
+Above, my roses are hit by an early frost, turning the leaves white around the edges.

-It's best if the leaves have fallen off but sometimes, life gets in the way and we have to spend time in the garden while we can.
+It is a romantic and gorgeous time of year.
+BUT... it is still a bit early to hill up your roses.
+Wait until there is a hard frost and some of the leaves have started to fall off.
+But sometimes, life gets in the way and we have to spend time in the garden while we can.

 ROSE TREES need special care: